Qatar's premier accuses Israel of not caring about hostages but vows to keep pressing for peace

 President Donald Trump has walked a delicate line between two major allies following the Israeli attack, saying the unilateral action “did not advance Israel or America’s goals.”
 He has said he’s “not thrilled about it” but also suggested that “this unfortunate incident could serve as an opportunity for peace.”

-Qatar has hosted Hamas' political leadership for years in Doha, in part over a request by the U.S. to encourage negotiations to end the war that started with Hamas’ attack on Israel nearly two years ago.
+Qatar has hosted Hamas’ political leadership for years in Doha, in part over a request by the U.S. to encourage negotiations to end the war that started with Hamas’ attack on Israel.

 During the Security Council session, Shea repeated Trump’s sentiments and defended Israel’s decision to target Hamas leaders.